stoeps13/connections-doc/source/admin/secure/t_admin_act_minimize_xss_risk.md

         RewriteRule !^/forums/service/download/(.+)$ - [F]
         ```

+    !!! note
-    **Note:** If you are cutting and pasting these statements into the configuration file, be advised that we have added hard returns to long statements to enable them to be displayed on the web page.
+    If you are cutting and pasting these statements into the configuration file, be advised that we have added hard returns to long statements to enable them to be displayed on the web page.
 Be sure to remove the hard-coded returns from long statements, such as URLs, after you paste them into the configuration file.

     Replace references to .example.com with the alias that you created for the download domain for files downloaded from the application.

 6. If you are sending encrypted connection traffic, add the same set of statements to the encrypted connection \(SSL\) virtual host section of the configuration file, but update all web address references to indicate HTTPS instead of HTTP.

+    !!! note
-    **Note:** There are a few statements in the snippets for Files that must be either included or commented out depending on whether or not a encrypted connection is enabled.
+    There are a few statements in the snippets for Files that must be either included or commented out depending on whether or not a encrypted connection is enabled.

 7. Add the rule in the previous step to any virtual host sections of the configuration file.